saberland/saber/website/pages/docs/pages.md

 Then this page will use the `page` layout from your `layouts` directory or pre-configured theme directory.
 The page data will be available in the layout component as `page` prop, e.g. in the layout component you can access the `title` via `page.title`.
 The page content will be available as the default slot, you can use it like this: `<slot name="default"></slot>`.
 Check out [Layouts](./layouts.md) for more details.

-In a `.vue` or `.js` page, you can't use front matter to set page data, instead you can use ES `export` keyword:
+In a `.vue` or `.js` page, you can't use front matter to set page data, instead you can use the ES `export` keyword:

 ```vue
 <template>